Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 The article I linked to is about a copyright issue, but the heart of it is whether or not publishing online constitutes a legal definition of a published work.

-In her article, she notes several court cases that remind me of online discussions.
+Her article notes several court cases that remind me of online discussions.
 Lots of different answers.
 So the answer may depend upon which judge or jury hears your case, if your issue goes on trial.

 Let’s assume that posting on social media is legally considered that the photo was “Published.”
 Does that mean you still need a model release?